rjpcasalino/blog_bt/pages/posts/2020-04-30-Using_the_calm_window_manager.md

 One can move windows about with key bindings one would find in vim (i.e., hjkl).

-Configuration is pleasant and straightforward (.cwmrc):
+Configuration is pleasant and straightforward (*.cwmrc*):

+Commands can be called with C-question and allow one to open applications quickly.
+Likewise, M-period opens an ssh session which reads your .ssh/config.
+Very nice.

 ```bash
 command firefox  firefox